finos/compliant-financial-infrastructure/README.md

 ### High level objectives

-1. Create and maintain IaC to deploy services to meet policies as defined by the Policy Working Group
+1. Create and maintain IaC to deploy services that meet policies as defined by the Policy Working Group

 ### Approach